Picts in fantasy: Other references

 The antagonist of renowned writer Anne Rice's The Mayfair Witches trilogy, Lasher, is revealed to be a "Taltos" which is the name given to the Picts in the Anne Rice literary universe.
 Rice's Pictish Taltos are not humans per se, rather they are a similar looking but vastly genetically different primate which can engage in sexual acts with humans which rarely produces viable offspring.
 Taltos-human hybrids usually result in the death of human mothers birthing them with the exception of human "witches" which have genetic predispositions that allow some to survive such inter-species breeding.
 The Stonehenge of the Salisbury Plains are attributed to Rice's humanized, complex mythological Taltos Pictish character of Saint Ashlar.
 Taltos can live for thousands of years but can die from blunt force trauma and trances induced by dancing or music.
 They are said to be a "childlike" people.
 Any sexual acts between fertile heterosexual Taltos couples instantaneously results in the rapid conception and birth of a new Taltos, all of which mature within hours to sexual maturity as described in Anne Rice's novels Lasher (book 2 of the trilogy) and Taltos (3rd and final book).

-In the roleplaying game Pendragon, a supplemental book entitled Beyond the Wall: Pictland & The North depicts a Pictish kingdom called Caledonia during the legendary era of King Arthur.
+In the roleplaying game Pendragon, a supplemental book entitled Beyond the Wall: Pictland & The North depicts a Pictish kingdom called Caledonia during the legendary era of King Arthur."

 Picts appear as characters in the Nancy Farmer's Norse-Medieval fantasy novels, The Sea of Trolls and The Land of the Silver Apples.

 Picts also appear in the film Centurion, with Michael Fassbender.

 In Rudyard Kipling's book Puck of Pook's Hill, a Roman soldier stationed in Britain describes the Picts as wily adversaries.

 The Picts also appear in John Cowper Powys' Arthurian novel Porius (1951) as the Ffichti, a tribe in Wales of Greek descent.
 Powys’ Picts are allied to the ancestors of the Irish people (Gwyddylaid) and are usually referred to as “Gwyddyl-Ffichti” throughout the novel.
 Powys’ Nineue is also described as a Pict.

+Matthew Woodring Stover wrote a pair of fantasy adventure novels, Iron Dawn (1997) and Jericho Moon (1998) about Barra, a Pictish warrior-woman travelling in the Bronze Age Near East.

 Juliet Marillier wrote a fantasy series about the Pictish king Bridei, called The Bridei Chronicles, beginning with The Dark Mirror, (Pan Macmillan 2004) and continued in Blade Of Fortriu (Pan Macmillan 2005) and The Well Of Shades (Pan Macmillan 2006).

 John Flanagan's novel series Ranger's Apprentice includes a country called "Picta", north of "Araluen", or the series' reflection of Scotland, in which savage, uncivilized tribes reside.

 In Arthur Ransome's Swallows and Amazons series, Dick and Dorothea in The Picts and the Martyrs imagine they are Picts when hiding from their Great Aunt.
 In Great Northern? they find an ancient Pict House in the Outer Hebrides.

 The main character of Ninja Theorys action-adventure game Hellblade: Senua's Sacrifice and its sequel, Senua's Saga: Hellblade II, is confirmed to be Pictish in origin.